ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 }
 ```

-In this synchronous version, you call multiple functions and each function use the result of calling the previous function.
+In this synchronous version, you call multiple functions and each function uses the result of calling the previous function.
-The asynchronous version using the Promises achieves the same effect, except that they are using callbacks and not blocking.
+The asynchronous version using Promises achieves the same effect, except that they are using callbacks and not blocking.

 ## Throwing errors from onFulfilled or onRejected handlers